alawin/dillcochocolate/README.md

 A simple portfolio website repo for testing. something you should know

+Developer : Rickz Musto, Jivan Alawin, M. Akbar Bernovaldy

 <a href="http://rickzmusto.github.io/dillco" rel="nofollow">Live Example</a>

 # How to properly use git.

-create and checkout to your own branch.
-(NOT MASTER) git checkout -b "yourname/functionname" develop your things git add . on root folder git status to check your changes git commit -m "your message here" to commit you works git push orign <branchName> (NOT MASTER) check the result, and create pull request to merge to master
+1. create and checkout to your own branch.
+(NOT MASTER) git checkout -b "yourname/functionname"
+2. develop your things
+3. git add . on root folder
+4. git status to check your changes
+5. git commit -m "your message here" to commit you works
+6. git push orign <branchName> (NOT MASTER)
+7. check the result by clicking the new link from the terminal, and create pull request to merge to master contact me if you need anything.

 ## ver 1.96
 - New products pics on the way.